thewill-i-am/Parallel-Life---An-Implementation-of-Conway-s-Game-of-Life-Algorithm/README.txt

-Parallel Life is a parallel implementation of Conway's Game of Life algorithm.
+Parallel Life is a parallel implementation of Conway's Game of Life algorithm using CILK

 This directory contains the following files: